dia-berlin-transit-etl/pipeline/README.md

 - The query differentiates between On Time (no change record) and Delayed.
 It calculates delay only when a changed time exists.
 - **Exclusions:** Cancelled stops and "hidden" operational stops are excluded from the average.

-We load the Parquet dataset from Task 3.1 into a Spark DataFrame and restrict the data to a given station and observation period.
+We load the Parquet dataset from into a Spark DataFrame and restrict the data to a given station and observation period.
 Arrival and departure delays are computed independently in minutes as the difference between actual and planned timestamps.
 Invalid observations are then excluded by filtering out `NULL` delays, negative delays, cancelled events, and hidden events.
 Arrival and departure delay observations are combined into a single dataset and grouped by day to compute the average delay per day.

 Finally, the overall average daily delay for the station is computed as the mean of daily average delays.